zalando/zalando-howto-open-source/producttemplate.md

 - What is the current relationship between you/your project team and your potential users of your project?
 - How will you engage with your project’s potential users to tell them about the project and keep them informed of updates/new features/etc?
   - Examples: LinkedIn groups, direct contact with likely users (in personal networks), social media, meetups, conferences
-- What are the steps you plan to take to increase engagement?
+- What steps will you/your team take to increase engagement and build community?
-- Do you have a plan for:
+- Do you have a six-month maintenance plan for the project?
+Such a plan would address:
-  - Answering issues?
+  - Your/your team's definition of what "maintainer" means, and what a maintainer is accountable for (role definition).
+  - Total number of project maintainers, and assurance that they can/will fulfill the role.
+  - The expected response time for PRs and issues.
+Within 48-72 hours is advisable; any longer, and we request that you note in your README that longer response times should be expected.
-  - Reviewing PRs from outside your own team?
+  - Reviewing PRs from outside your own team, and related processes.
-  - Asking for PRs from outside your own team (contributor guidelines, priority bugs/issues/features)
+  - Asking for PRs from outside your own team.
+  - Labelling issues "Help Wanted" to drive contributions, and how you will achieve this.
-  - Rejecting PRs you don’t want?
+  - How you will handle rejecting PRs you don’t want to use.
-  - For the short term (next three months), how can you manage this work so that you respond to PRs/issues/questions within 48-72 hours?
-  - For the long term (six months from now), will this plan still be feasible?

 #### 4. COMPETITOR ANALYSIS
 - What similar tools are in use today internally?